 How far does the Equality Act implement EU law?

 Equality Act employment provisions

-There may be employment provisions which are not strictly required by the EU Framework directive or other EU law.
-However in practice the courts seem to apply see all employment provisions as affected by EU law, for example when applying the definition of ‘disability’ in according with EU court judgments.
-I have not seen the courts dissecting how far a particular employment claim (eg discrimimination arising from disability within s.15?) is required by EU law, and applying a more limited definition of ‘disability’ (without EU court judgments) to aspects of the claim not required by EU law.
+There may be employment provisions of the Equality Act which are not strictly required by the EU Framework directive or other EU law.
+However in practice the UK courts seem to see all its employment provisions as affected by EU law, for example when applying the definition of ‘disability’ in according with EU Court judgments.
+I have not seen the courts dissecting how far a particular employment claim (eg discrimination arising from disability within s.15?) is required by EU law, and applying a more limited definition of ‘disability’ (disregarding EU Court judgments) to aspects of the claim not required by EU law.

 I will not go into where the boundaries of the employment provisions lie.
 Eg professional exams may fall within EU law.

 Service providers etc

 In a claim against a service provider, even at present the court will probably not apply the EU definition of disability.
 For example in the employment case of Banaszczyk v Booker the EAT made the point that the Equality Act definition of disability and the guidance go beyond the field of employment and occupation.
 However “in that field” (employment and occupation) it is established law that the definition of ‘disability’ must be applied in a way which gives effect to Framework Employment Directive.